-Des Walton is a senior director for BGA, based at the company headquarters in Washington, D.C.
-He supports BGA clients around the Asia-Pacific region by bringing his extensive regional expertise to bear on BGA’s analysis of political and economic developments Southeast Asia, as well as the Asia-Pacific defense and security sector.
+Des supports BGA clients around the Asia-Pacific region by bringing his extensive regional expertise to bear on BGA’s analysis of political and economic developments across Southeast Asia, as well as the Asia-Pacific energy, defense and security sectors.

-Des began his FAO career with Indonesian language training at the Defense Language Institute and graduate studies at George Washington University before attending the Indonesian Army Staff College in 2000 as an exchange student.
+Des began his FAO career with Indonesian language training at the Defense Language Institute and graduate studies at George Washington University.
+He also attended the Indonesian Army Staff College in 2000 as an exchange student.
 Des joined the U.S. Army Special Forces in 1992 after successfully completing the qualification course and Thai language training.

-Concurrent to his work with BGA, Des serves as a non-resident senior associate at the Center for Strategic and International Studies in Washington where he is involved in track two diplomacy efforts with Thailand.
-He is happiest outdoors, and on weekends you will find him riding his mountain bike, canoeing, or running the trails.
-He lives near Clifton, Virginia, with his wife, Susan, and son, William.
+Concurrent to his work with BGA, Des serves as a non-resident senior associate at the Center for Strategic and International Studies in Washington, D.C., where he is involved in track two diplomacy efforts with Thailand.
+He is happiest outdoors and spends his weekends riding his mountain bike, canoeing or running the trails.
+He lives near Clifton, Virginia, with his wife Susan and son William.